 Acquiring Medications That Aren’t Available

 Compounding can be used to create medicines that are no longer available, as well as new customized medicines.
 Compounding pharmacies can be used to create new customized medicines that are no longer available or have never been made before.
 This can include creating a single prescription or producing a large supply of medicine for use in clinical trials.

 Compounding Pharmacy Works With Your Doctor

 Compounding pharmacists must be knowledgeable about all aspects of medicine, especially as they relate to their patients.
-This includes understanding a patient’s medical history, allergies and current medications; as well as keeping up on the latest research into new treatments for diseases and conditions.
+This includes understanding a patient’s medical history, allergies, and current medications and keeping up with the latest research into new treatments for diseases and conditions.
 Compounders also need to know what treatments work best for certain conditions—especially those involving chronic illnesses such as diabetes or high blood pressure—and have an eye toward preventing complications in the future instead of simply treating them when they occur.

 Specialized Care With A Compounding Pharmacy

 Each compound is made specifically for one patient at a time, so a compounding pharmacist must know the patient’s medical history, allergies, and current drugs before they start preparing the drug.
 A compounding pharmacist must know the patient’s medical history, allergies, and current drugs before they start preparing the drug.

 A Compounding Pharmacy Works With Your Community

 Compounding pharmacists work in community pharmacies and hospital pharmacies, but some work independently in retail settings or even within their own homes.
 As a patient, you may not know that a compounding pharmacist provides services to the community.

 A compounding pharmacy can be an excellent choice for patients who need a unique medication that is no longer available or has been discontinued by the manufacturer.
 A compounding pharmacist can also create medications from scratch; this is often necessary when patients experience adverse reactions to synthetic versions of drugs.